Reading

 Do we submit ourselves humbly under the mighty hand of God, refusing our natural response to lash out in judgement, to condemn this or that – Instead going about with forgiveness and open-handed giving, trusting that our Heavenly Father has laid out our good works?

-Remember Jesus’ words in teaching us to pray in Matthew 6,
+Jesus taught us to pray in Matthew 6,

 “… And forgive us our debts, as we also have forgiven our debtors.”

-WITH THE SAME MEASURE, IN THE SAME WAY!
+WITH THE SAME MEASURE.
+IN THE SAME WAY.

 “For with the measure you use it will be measured back to you.”